PKU-Alignment/omnisafe/docs/source/foundations/lagrange.rst

 the solution of a constrained optimization problem into a solution to an unconstrained optimization problem.
 We also introduce that under certain conditions, the solution of a complex primal problem can also be converted to a relatively simple solution of a dual problem.
-SafeRL's algorithms are essentially solutions to constrained problems, so the Lagrange method is an important basis for many of these algorithms.
+Safe RL algorithms are essentially solutions to constrained problems, so the Lagrange method is an important basis for many of these algorithms.